Erikline/Face2Face_FileTransfer/README_en.md

 ---

-## 🧑‍💻 How to Use
+## 🧑‍💻 Usage

 1. Run `main.py` to start the application
-2. A Tkinter GUI window will appear
+2. A Tkinter GUI window will pop up
-3. Click **"Choose File"** to select files you want to share
+3. Click **“Select File”** to add files you want to share
-4. Click **"Start Sharing"** to launch the HTTP server
+4. Click **“Start Sharing”** to launch the HTTP server
-5. The application will display your access URL (e.g., `http://192.168.1.100:8000`)
+5. The program will display the access URL (e.g. `http://192.168.1.100:8000`)
-6. On any device connected to the same local network, open a web browser and enter the displayed address
+6. Enter this address in any device browser on the same LAN
-7. 🌐 View the shared file list, download files, or upload/delete using the buttons provided
+7. 🌐 Browse shared files, click to download, or use buttons to upload/delete files
-8. Click **"Stop Sharing"** in the GUI to shut down the server
+8. Click **“Stop Sharing”** to shut down the server

 ---

 ## 🗃️ Project Versions

-This project includes two main versions:
+There are two main versions of this project:

-1. 🧾 **Non-MVC Version (`1st-NON/`)**
+1. 🧾 **Non-MVC version (`1st-NON/`)**
-   > A simple implementation with all logic in a single script for easy understanding and quick usage
+   > All logic is in a single script for easy understanding and quick start

-2. 🧱 **MVC Version (`2th-MVC/`)**
+2. 🧱 **MVC version (`2th-MVC/`)**
-   > A structured implementation using the Model-View-Controller pattern, making the code more organized and maintainable
+   > Follows the Model-View-Controller architecture for clear structure and easier maintenance

 ---

 ## 📁 Project Structure

 ````

-.
+root
 ├── 1st-NON/
 │   ├── main.py
 │   └── uploads/